kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 The certificates issued by Fulcio have a short validity because they are generated with a really close expiration time.
 This is an interesting property that we will discuss shortly.

-Once the artifact is signed, the proof of signature is then send to an append-only transparency log ([Rekor](https://github.com/sigstore/rekor)) that allows monitoring of such signatures and protects against timing attacks.
+Once the artifact is signed, the proof of signature is then sent to an append-only transparency log ([Rekor](https://github.com/sigstore/rekor)) that allows monitoring of such signatures and protects against timing attacks.
 The proof of signature is signed by Rekor, and this information is stored inside of the signature itself.